Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Experiments

-\paragraph{Additional Analysis.} In addition to the main results presented in this paper, we also conducted various experiments to further explore the effectiveness of our method.
-These additional results include an analysis of coreset performance under a time budget ($e.g.$ other score metrics are also computed by using training dynamics up to epoch 30) and Spearman rank correlation was calculated between individual scores and the averaged score across five runs to assess the consistency of scores for each sample.
-Furthermore, additional results in extreme cases, 30\% and 40\% of label noise and image corruption can be found in \cref{Appendix_Experiments}.
+\paragraph{Additional Analysis} In addition to the main results presented in this paper, we conducted various experiments to validate the effectiveness of our method, which is provided in Appendix~\ref{Appendix_Experiments}.
+For instance, these investigations include: (i) calculating the Spearman rank correlation between individual DUAL scores and their average DUAL score across five runs to assess score consistency; and (ii) analyzing coreset performance under a time budget.
+These analyses are presented in Figure~\ref{fig:rank_corr} and Figure~\ref{fig:limited_epoch}, respectively, in Appendix~\ref{Appendix_Experiments}.

+Furthermore, detailed results on extreme cases of label noise (ranging from 20\% to 40\% for CIFAR-100 and 20\% for Tiny-ImageNet) are presented in \cref{Appendix_labelnoise_experiments}.
+Similar comprehensive results for various image corruptions can be found in \cref{Appendix_imagecorruption_experiments}.
+The generalization performance of our method across other network architectures is further detailed in \cref{Appendix_cross_architecture}.
+Additionally, results for long-tailed data classification using the CIFAR-10-LT and CIFAR-100-LT datasets are provided in \cref{Appendix_long_tail}.
+Lastly, a comparison with dynamic pruning methods such as~\citet{qininfobatch} and \citet{yuan2025instance} is provided in \cref{Appendix_Dynamic_Pruning}.